-** [[spoiler: Later, they realise that this is a useful answer: if the spaceship was on its way to the Moon, with only a few thousand miles to go, it would be within a few degrees of the Moon in the sky.]]
+** [[spoiler: Later, they realise that this is actually a useful answer: since the spaceship is on its way to the Moon, with only a few thousand miles to go, it has to be within a few degrees of the Moon in the sky.]]

 * YouHave48Hours: Used almost word-for-word by Mrs Spears when ordering the band to learn the American National Anthem.